rexkoh425/tp/docs/DeveloperGuide.md

 ## Limitations of PlantUML

-1) Class is shown both at the top and bottom for sequence diagram instead of only at the top.
-2) Circle with capitalised first letter is shown in class diagram beside the class name e.g. C when class is called Customer.
+1) Circle with capitalised first letter is shown in class diagram beside the class name e.g. C when class is called Customer.
-3) Other software might be used by the team if plantUML is unable to display what they want, explaining difference in diagrams across the team
+2) Other software might be used by the team if plantUML is unable to display what they want, explaining difference in diagrams across the team

 ## Design & implementation